Ridge vent guide · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 A ridge vent sits near the peak of the roof and lets attic air exhaust along the ridge line.
 It can be a clean option visually, but it is not a magic fix by itself.

-This guide explains how ridge vents fit into DFW roof replacement planning and how to avoid common ventilation mistakes.
+This guide explains how ridge vents fit into DFW roof replacement planning — from Frisco and McKinney down through Plano, Dallas, and Fort Worth — and how to avoid common ventilation mistakes on Texas composition roofs.

 Ridge vent is exhaust, not the whole system